aartisharma05/Netflix-GPT/netflix-gpt/README.md

 - Update Profile
 - BugFix: Sign up user displayName and profile picture update
 - BugFix: If the user is not logged in Redirect/ browse to Login Page and vice-versa
-- Fetch from TMDB Movies
+- Unsubsribed to the onAuthStateChanged callback